syncfusion-content/javascript-docs/js/Accordion/Getting-Started.md

-{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img2.png" Caption="Simple Accordion content"%}
+{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img2.png" %}

 You can customize the Accordion control using various properties.
 The Accordion control properties and its default values are described in the following section.